Ishan3842/Image-Captioning-Tool/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Rename the `.demo.env` to `.env` file in the root directory and add your OpenAI API key:

    ```env
    VITE_OPENAI_API_KEY=your_api_key_here